Task Parallel Library : 1 of n

 also has its limitations, these limitations are all taken care of with TPL.

-and handle Exception
+and handle Exceptions for them.

 Creating Tasks